If you have additional questions,

 Will I be able to go swimming after getting my GinaCurl?

-Absolutely!!!
-The rules stay the same, after a day at the pool or beach just be sure to wash, condition and comb through your hair.
-As with coloring your hair, you must wait two weeks after your GinaCurl Service.
-So, be sure to keep that in mind when scheduling your appointment.
-We always recommend our clients to pack a small bottle of conditioner in your beach bag.
-This way you can go to happy hour without having to go to your room.
-Just rinse your hair really well at the beach or pool shower and add your conditioner.
+Soak your hair with water and conditioner before swimming.
+After a day at the pool or beach be sure to wash, condition and comb through your hair.
+We also recommend our clients pack a small bottle of conditioner in their beach bag; this way you can add conditioner to your hair wherever you are, or go straight to happy hour without having to go back to your room.
+Just rinse your hair really well with clean water at the beach or pool shower and add your conditioner.
 Your curls will look as good as you do in your bathing suit!